jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> [6] "Buffalo                                           277                447                      293                     228               2                37               2           N/A     N/A"
 ```

 The data now has only the rows we want but still doesn't have any columns, it's currently just a vector of strings.
 We want to make it into a data.frame to be able to work on it like we usually do.
 When looking at this data it is clear that where the division between columns is a bunch of white space.
 Take the first row for example, it says "Miami" then after lots of white spaces "111" than again with "2,280" and so on for the rest of the row.
-We'll use this pattern of columns differentiated by white space to make "sector_profile" into a data.frame.
+We'll use this pattern of columns differentiated by white space to make *sector_profile* into a data.frame.

 We will use the function `str_split_fixed()` from the `stringr` package.
 This function is very similar to `strsplit()` except you can tell it how many columns to expect.
 We could have used this package earlier in Section \@ref(scraping-data-from-pdfs) but chose not to to avoid introducing too many new packages in one lesson.